google/xsecurelock/README.md

 *   `XSECURELOCK_DIM_TIME_MS`: Milliseconds to dim for when above xss-lock command line with `dimmer` is used; also used by `wait_nonidle` to know when to assume dimming and waiting has finished and exit.
+*   `XSECURELOCK_DISCARD_FIRST_KEYPRESS`: If set to 0, the key pressed to stop the screen saver and spawn the auth child is sent to the auth child (and thus becomes part of the password entry).
+By default we always discard the key press that started the authentication flow, to prevent users from getting used to type their password on a blank screen (which could be just powered off and have a chat client behind or similar).
 *   `XSECURELOCK_FONT`: X11 or FontConfig font name to use for `auth_x11`.
     You can get a list of supported font names by running `xlsfonts` and `fc-list`.